 5.)
 Keep an eye on your finances

 It is very easy over summer to spend money without realising it, a little treat here, day out there, it soon adds up and if you don’t keep an eye on your accounts you could find yourself in trouble with charges, overdraft fees or credit card bills you can’t afford.
-If you know that you are going to need a small cash injection to see you through the summer then look at getting one in advance for the amount you need and no more.
-Make sure you spend that money on what you get it for and make sure you have a repayment system for after summer that is affordable once the added costs have stopped.
+If you know that you are going to need a small cash injection to see you through the summer then look at getting one in advance for the amount you need and no more but always consider these factors before borrowing money.
+Make sure you spend that money on what you got it for and make sure you have a repayment system for after summer that is affordable once the added costs have stopped.
 I would always suggest you shop around and do your research for things like this but cashlady.com is a great starting point as they are regulated by the FCA, they specialise in short term loans and pride themselves on having no hidden fees which I feel is really important.

 My most important advice as we head into the summer holidays is have fun and make memories with your babies whilst they still want you too.
 This year, if I have learnt anything it is that my boys are growing so quickly and I don’t think it will be too long before they want to enjoy their summers with their friends instead of with me.

 1 thought on “How to avoid money worries over the summer holidays”